An oligopoly is a market structure with a few companies that dominate their market.

 High Barriers to Entry

-Companies are hesitant to enter an industry which is an oligopoly because of the high barriers to entry.
+Companies are hesitant to enter an industry that is an oligopoly because of the high barriers to entry.
 Normally the barriers are economical.
 The economies of scale are such that many goods or services would need to be produced before a profit could be realized.
 Years of losses may be incurred prior to selling enough of a good or service to achieve a profit.
 The sustained losses deter potential entrepreneurs from entering the industry.

 Huge investments may be required to build plants and purchase the equipment needed to manufacture a product.
 However, this investment may be small in comparison to the money needed to build distribution channels and market the good or service to consumers.
 Imagine entering the automobile industry.
 Large manufacturing plants must be built.
 The trust and support of distributors must be earned to sell the new brand of cars.
 Mechanics need to be trained.
 Most importantly, it may take years to gain consumer confidence.
-Consumers who like the car may not purchase it because they fear not being able to secure parts and service if the company does not survive.
-Clearly the barriers to entry are very high in the automotive industry.
+Consumers who like the car may not purchase it because they fear not being able to secure parts and services if the company does not survive.
+Clearly, the barriers to entry are very high in the automotive industry.

 Oligopolies invest heavily to build brand loyalty.
 Normally advertising emphasizes the attributes of a product rather than price.
 Cereal companies market their taste, health benefits, or perhaps a toy in the box.
 Rarely do you see an advertisement for a cereal company mention price.
 Soft drink and food companies promote their taste and social appeal, with scenes of popping open a soft drink at a party.
 Detergents peddle cleanliness and smell rather than price.